craftercms/docs/source/reference/modules/studio.rst

     studio.monitoring.disk.notifications.webhook.contentType: application/json
     studio.monitoring.disk.notifications.webhook.template: notification/templates/webhook/disk-monitor-alarm.ftl

+The high watermark ``studio.monitoring.disk.highWaterMark`` and low watermark ``studio.monitoring.disk.lowWaterMark`` values are percentages.
+Note that the low watermark value must be less than the high watermark value.

-The default built-in template for webhook notification works for slack.
-Customized templates can be added to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension``
+The default built-in template for webhook notification in ``studio.monitoring.disk.notifications.webhook.template`` works for `slack <https://slack.com>`_.
+If you wish to change the webhook response, simply add your customized templates to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension``.

 Note also that emails are sent using the email in ``studio.mail.from.default`` as the from address.
 See :ref:`studio-smtp-config` for more information on configuring the mail client to send emails from Crafter Studio.